-06 Aug Personal Injury Compensation: What’s my Back or Spinal Fracture injury claim worth?
+06 Aug Personal Injury Compensation: Back or Spinal Fracture injury claim

 The back is hugely important to all forms of movement and is made up of an assembly of major nerves, muscles, bones, tendons and soft tissue and most importantly, it houses the spine.
 Any injury to the back can result in serious and long-lasting symptoms.